WhenMira/WhenMira/README.md

 👋

-💎 Learn Ruby and Ruby On Rails
+💎 Learn Ruby and RoR